Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 • Role-based access controls and multi-factor authentication improve security posture and reduce the possibility of unwanted access.

-69. Can you discuss your approach to designing for secure data storage and encryption at rest?
+69. What methods are used for secure data storage and encryption at rest?

 Ans: